 As we explore our own thinking, we find that there are often ideas and conceptions that we hold onto, even though these types of thoughts are not producing the outcome that we desire.
 When a particular thought does not lead to an outcome that is useful, these thoughts are considered to be irrational.
 Through identifying these irrational thoughts, and then learning to substitute them with more helpful ones, a CBT client can slowly begin to restructure his or her life in a way that brings more satisfaction.
 Some of the more common irrational thoughts that hold us back from our full potential include avoidance, biased thinking, self-criticism, and rumination.
 Given present restrictions affecting the world as we know it, online cognitive behavioral therapy is becoming a

 Cognitive Behavioral Therapy has enjoyed a long reputation for being effective in treating disorders involving depression and anxiety.
 As the popularity of CBT grew, it was also found to be useful in treating mental health issues such as Borderline Personality Disorder, Bipolar Disorder, Obsessive-Compulsive Disorder, and Schizophrenia.
 Basically, if there are dysfunctional thoughts involved,

 CBT for Depression and Bipolar Disorder

 Depression and Bipolar Disorder are in the class of mood disorders.
-Mood, or persistent feelings, can be both an initiator of dysfunctional thought or can be affected by dysfunctional thought.
+Mood and persistent feelings cause dysfunctional thought.
 A therapist trained in CBT will work with you to find which event – the thought or the feeling – tend to occur first, and then will assist you in intercepting and balancing the event before it spirals into extreme feelings of depression or mania.

 CBT for Anxiety and OCD